Practical Stations Tests

 Where age- and sex-estimation questions related to phases (e.g., Suchey-Brooks) are asked, the ages associated with each phase will be provided.

 Individual aspects of the examination are considered as passed when a candidate achieves a result of 80% or more.
-The candidates are informed if they have passed the same day of the examination, after the examination board has evaluated the responses of the candidates.
+Candidates will be informed of their results by email within two days after the examination, once the examination board has evaluated their responses.
+However, Level I applicants will be informed immediately after their written exam has been corrected, as they must also complete the final oral examination.

 Scroll to Top